Black Hawk (Sauk leader): Legacy

 A sculpture by Lorado Taft overlooks the Rock River in Oregon, Illinois.
 Entitled The Eternal Indian, this statue is commonly known as the Black Hawk Statue.
 In modern times Black Hawk is considered a tragic hero and numerous commemorations exist.
 These are mostly in the form of eponyms; many roads, sports teams and schools are named after Black Hawk.
-Among the numerous wars in United States history, however; the Black Hawk War is one of few named for a person.
+Among the numerous wars in United States history, however, the Black Hawk War is one of few named for a person.

 According to a widespread myth, the Olympic gold medal-winning athlete Jim Thorpe was said to be descended from Black Hawk.

 The Wisconsin born African American spiritualist and trance medium Leafy Anderson claimed that Black Hawk was one of her major spirit guides.
 This spirit's guidance and protection are sought by the members of many churches within the loosely allied Spiritual Church Movement which she founded.
 Special "Black Hawk services" are held to invoke his assistance, and busts or statues representing him are kept on home and church altars by his devotees.

+The Sikorsky H-60 family of helicopters, introduced in 1979 with the US Army as a tactical transport helicopter, was named after him.